ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 Sees a vision of a guy (not Simon) in the halls (specifically the photo red room).
 He wears a fedora.
 He's taking items and watching me.
 There is also a vision of a room a statue of essentially the grim reaper.
 # Fourth Vision
 Hears children in the forest.
 Hears children laughing in the courtyard.
 Sees an old man in an older chair.
 Here sees a bunch of old people that sat in the same chair with many stories.
+# Fifth Vision
+Sees a statue in a misty courtyard with a statue.
+Same statue of the general blessing.
+Sees me walking on the paths wondering and waiting for a shadow that will never be cast.
+Honestly seems similar to the sigil solution.